Notes for single-storey detached buildings: 2.1 to 2.5

 Note for manufacturers of prefabricated buildings

-If you are a supplier or manufacturer of proprietary garden sheds, greenhouses, cabins or sleepouts, we recommend that you make sure anyone buying them is aware of the how the small building is to be used and located in order to be exempt from needing a building consent.
+If you are a supplier or manufacturer of proprietary garden sheds, greenhouses, cabins or sleepouts, you should make sure anyone buying them is aware of the how the small building is to be used and located to be exempt from needing a building consent.
 If a small building is not used or located as required by the exemption, the purchaser will need to apply for a building consent.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: